How To Become a Marketing Manager?

 4. Creative Skills

 Companies rely on creativity for innovation.
-Being creative is essential for creating appealing messaging, planning campaigns, and coming up with fresh ways to engage the audience.
+You must be creative to design appealing messaging, plan campaigns, and find new ways to engage your audience.

 5. Organizational Skills